josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌑_The_System_Becomes_Intolerable/📋_demands_as_diagnosis.md

 * a Students’ Rights Charter;
 * a National Aspirant Welfare Fund;
 * permanent parliamentary oversight.
+* These lists overlapped.
-* These lists overlapped, but they were not interchangeable.
+* They were not interchangeable.
 * The shorter list described the conditions for ending the acute mobilisation.
 * The charter described the movement’s wider institutional programme.
-(Cockroach Janta Party Official Website)

 ⸻